-Learn how to make perfect Instant Pot Basmati Rice, a fragrant and long-grained rice that pairs very well with most sides and mains.
-This fool-proof recipe gives you basmati rice with distinct grains, and prevents rice from getting mushy!
+Learn how to make perfect Instant Pot Basmati Rice, fragrant and long-grained rice that pairs very well with most sides and mains.
+This fool-proof recipe will give you basmati rice with distinct long grains!

 A fluffy pile of perfectly cooked aromatic basmati rice is heaven on a plate!
-Basmati is a staple rice at our home, and I make it every other day.
-It pairs very well with most of our favorite Indian recipes, and my tried and tested Asian-inspired recipes as well.
+Basmati is staple rice at our home, and I make it every other day.
+It pairs very well with most of our favorite Indian recipes, and my tried and tested Asian-Recipes as well.

 Basmati rice can be made in three ways - On the stovetop, in a traditional rice cooker, or in the Instant Pot.
 I’ve been using the Instant Pot to make Basmati rice and Jasmine rice for the last few years.
-It took a while to learn the right rice to water ratio and the right steps, basmati rice turns out perfect every time!
+It took a while to learn the right rice to water ratio and how to make basmati rice correctly in the pressure cooker.

-How to make Basmati Rice in the Instant Pot
+How to cook rice in the Instant Pot

 Making rice in the Instant Pot (using the main insert)

-Start by rinsing the rice – this step is important; it gets rid of the impurities and excess starch.
+Step 1.
+Start by rinsing the Basmati rice – this step is important; it gets rid of the impurities and excess starch.
 Rinse the rice 3-4 times until the water isn’t cloudy and is mostly clear.

-Soaking the rice – I find that soaking the rice for 10-15 minutes in cold water helps the rice to retain its shape while cooking, and prevents the long grains from breaking.
+Step 2.
+Soaking the rice – Soak the rice for 10-15 minutes in cold water - this will help the rice to retain its shape while cooking, and prevents the long grains from breaking.

 Once the cooking cycle is complete, let the pressure release naturally for 5 minutes, and then release the steam manually.

 Open the lid of the Instant Pot and let it sit for 5 minutes – this will allow excess moisture to leave the Instant Pot.
 After 5 minutes of keeping the lid open, use a fork to fluff up the rice grains.

 Making rice in the Instant Pot using pot-in-pot (PIP) method

-To make Instant Pot basmati rice using the Pot in pot method, we start by adding 1.5 cups of water to the Instant Pot.
+To make Instant Pot basmati rice using the pot in pot method, start by adding 1.5 cups of water to the Instant Pot.

 Rinse the rice until the water runs clear and soak the rice for 10-15 minutes.
 Then add the drained rice to a heat-resistant vessel.
 Add the trivet which comes with the Instant Pot to the main insert and place the smaller vessel with the rice on the trivet.